gender equality

 40:40 Vision

-40:40 Vision is an initiative led by HESTA and supported by industry partners which seeks to achieve gender diversity in ASX300 executive teams by 2030.
-40:40 is defined as at least 40% identifying as women, 40% identifying as men and 20% identifying as any gender.
+40:40 Vision is an investor-led initiative founded by HESTA and supported by industry partners which seeks to achieve gender balance in ASX300 executive teams by 2030.
+40:40 is defined as 40% identifying as women, 40% identifying as men and 20% identifying as any gender.

 40:40 Vision is supported by industry partners including the Workplace Gender Equality Agency, 30% Club, Chief Executive Women and the Australian Council of Superannuation Investors (ACSI).